AWARDED INNOVATION IN EDUCATION

 – SPECIALISED LEARNING ON PUBLIC SPACE: seminars addressing multiple topics linking public space to specific themes and topics, from theory to practice.
 A certificate of completion is available upon request.
 Seminars are recorded in different languages;

 – INTERDISCIPLINARY SESSIONS: high-level interdisciplinary live sessions, in different languages and in different time zones, aimed at discussing specific topics or urgent issues related to public space.
 These sessions will be developed in different formats, such as webinars, keynote lectures, dialogues, interviews, and workshops, and will be aimed at engaging a large audience, fostering public engagement and participation, without issuing a certificate.

 DESIGN OF PRACTICAL SOLUTIONS

 Online contents will be complemented with several face-to-face activities, such as talks, public dialogues, meetings, workshops, and exhibitions, in different cities worldwide, engaging Universities, cultural institutions and NGOs affiliated to City Space Architecture’s global network and who have already expressed their interest to cooperate in the development of the Academy.

-A final 10-day workshop will take place during the Summer in Bologna at City Space Architecture headquarters, the Public Space Museum, to apply theoretical concepts delivered through the learning program to some specific case studies on a diverse range of issues related to public space, through a ‘learning by doing’ approach, in collaboration with local organisations, public and private institutions and NGOs.
+A final 10-day workshop will take place during the Summer in Bologna (Italy) at City Space Architecture headquarters, the Public Space Museum, to apply theoretical concepts delivered through the learning program to some specific case studies on a diverse range of issues related to public space, through a ‘learning by doing’ approach, in collaboration with local organisations, public and private institutions and NGOs.